folone/scalar-conf/presentation.md

 # [fit] Case study:
 # [fit] **type-level** programming in the real world

+^ Normally talk about typelevel things: there's a prolog in your scala ^ Most frequent question: this is all good and fine,
+^ but where do you actually use this?

 ^ Plan:
 ^ * talk about jackson
 ^ * show play-json